koyuawsmbrtn/web/content/posts/2020-11-01-how-to-plan-and-host-a-mastodon-instance.md

 So these are my recommendations on how to get started on hosting your own Mastodon instance.
-I hope I could open up your eyes a little bit and if you need a little help you can reach me on IRC at irc.koyu.space or via e-mail on me@koyu.space.
+I hope I could open up your eyes a little bit and if you need a little help you can reach me on Telegram at @bubblineyuri or via e-mail on me@koyu.space.
 Thanks for reading!